-Dodge County Wind, LLC (DCW or Applicant) respectfully submits this Application to the Minnesota Public Utilities Commission (Commission) for a Site Permit to construct and operate a large wind energy conversion system (LWECS) with a nameplate capacity of approximately 170 megawatts (MW) (Project).
-The Applicant is an independent power producer that will develop, construct, own, and operate the Project, which is located in the western part of Dodge County and the eastern part of Steele County, along with associated transmission facilities to be located in eastern Dodge County and western Olmsted County.
+Dodge County Wind, LLC1 (DCW or Applicant) respectfully submits this Application to the Minnesota Public Utilities Commission (Commission) for a Site Permit to construct and operate a large wind energy conversion system (LWECS) with a nameplate capacity of approximately 170 megawatts (MW) (Project).
+The Applicant is an independent power producer that will develop, construct, own, and operate the Project, which is located in the western part of Dodge County and the eastern part of Steele County, along with associated transmission facilities to be located in eastern Dodge County.
 Given the size of the Project, it qualifies as a LWECS as defined in the Wind Siting Act, Minnesota Statutes Chapter 216F.
 The Project includes turbines, a project collector substation, collection lines, an operation and maintenance (O&M) building, permanent meteorological (MET) tower(s) and gravel access roads.
-The Project is projected to start construction in the second quarter of 2019, with commercial operations anticipated to commence by December 31, 2019.
+The Project is projected to start construction in the first quarter of 2021, with commercial operations anticipated to commence by December 31, 2021.